 The Holtwood Project is located on the Lower Susquehanna River at approximately River Mile 25 in Lancaster and York Counties in south-central Pennsylvania as shown in Figure 1.
 The Project is situated approximately seven miles north of the Pennsylvania/Maryland border, and is one of five hydroelectric projects located along the lower Susquehanna River.
-Four of these projects are mainstem dam projects and one (Muddy Run) is a pumped storage station that uses the Conowingo Pond as its lower storage pond.
-Moving from downstream to upstream, these Susquehanna River hydroelectric projects are: Conowingo, Muddy Run Pumped Storage Project, Holtwood, Safe Harbor, and York Haven.
+Four of these projects are mainstem dam projects and one, Muddy Run, is a pumped storage station that uses the Conowingo Pond as its lower storage pond.
+Moving from upstream to downstream, these Susquehanna River hydroelectric projects are: York Haven, Safe Harbor, Holtwood, Muddy Run Pumped Storage Project, and Conowingo.

 |LIHI Certificate Number||116|